tomaspcosta/temperature-currency-converter/README.md

 # Temperature and Currency Conversion Application

 ## **Overview**
-This is a Python-based application that provides temperature and currency conversion functionalities through a console menu.
+This is a python based console application that provides temperature and currency conversion functionalities through a console menu.
 The application allows for converting temperatures between Celsius, Fahrenheit, and Kelvin, as well as converting currencies from EUR to several major currencies.

 ---